sdfordham/pysyncon/doc/source/robust.rst

 Robust Synthetic Control Method
 ===============================

-The robust synthetic control method is due to
+The Robust Synthetic Control Method is due to
 `Amjad, Shah & Shen <https://www.jmlr.org/papers/volume19/17-777/17-777.pdf>`_.

-This method denoises the data matrix of the control units by applying a threshold to the singular values of the matrix.
+This method de-noises the data matrix of the control units by applying a threshold to the singular values of the observation matrix and then fits a linear model using ridge regression of the de-noised control post-treatment outcomes against pre-treatment outcomes.
+Similarly to the :doc:`Ridge Agumented Synthetic Control Method <augsynth>` the weights here may be negative or larger than 1.

 The :class:`RobustSynth` class
 ******************************